-NOTE: Before troubleshooting the Diesel Burner Controller, verify that the Burner has voltage at Pin 4 as shown in Figure 119.
-There will only be voltage on that pin if the relay control board D5 light is illuminated
+NOTE: Before troubleshooting the Diesel Burner Controller, verify that the Burner has voltage at Pin 4 as shown in Figure 115.
+There will only be voltage on that pin if the burner status is shown as ON.

 Component Test:

 The following conditions must exist prior to performing the following diesel burner controller circuit tests.
 If one of the conditions below does not exist, please contact Technical Support at 1 (800) 685-4298 for assistance.